giellalt/lang-sel/sel.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/verbs.lexc)</small>Adjective inflection
-The Selkup proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+The Selkup adjectives compare.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/propernouns.lexc)</small># The Selkup morphophonological/twolc rules file
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/adjectives.lexc)</small>Noun inflection

-This file documents the [phonology.twolc file](http://github.com/giellalt/lang-sel/blob/main/src/fst/phonology.twolc)

-Note: I don't have currently any idea about what all should be in Selkup alphabet and how it all goes together.
-I have just added what I see in texts I use as a starting point.

-Rule: **ӈ to ӄ before ӄ, needs to be refined**
+The Selkup nouns inflect in cases.

+This н/т and м/п variation has to be figured out

 * * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/phonology.twolc)</small>Prefixes
+<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/nouns.lexc)</small>Verbs
-Prefixes in the Selkup language are bound to beginning of other words.
+Verbs in Selkup denote actions.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/prefixes.lexc)</small>Nouns in Selkup denote things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/verbs.lexc)</small>Adjectives
 Adjectives in Selkup describe qualities or other characteristics of things.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/adjectives.lexc)</small>Numerals
+Numerals in Selkup denote numbers.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/numerals.lexc)</small>Nouns in Selkup denote things.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/nouns.lexc)</small>Pronouns
 Pronouns in Selkup denote references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/pronouns.lexc)</small>Prefixes
-Verbs in Selkup denote actions.
+Prefixes in the Selkup language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/verbs.lexc)</small>Numerals
-Numerals in Selkup denote numbers.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/stems/prefixes.lexc)</small>

 We describe here how abbreviations are in Selkup are read out, e.g.